datastaxdevs/conference-2021-apidays-stargate/README.md

 To use the API we will need a token please create a token following the instructions here:

+#### ✅ 3a.
+Create a token

-✅ 3a.
-[Create a token for your app](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) to use in the settings screen
+Follow the documentation to [create a token for your app](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html).

+Role: `Database Administrator`

 Copy the token value (eg `AstraCS:KDfdKeNREyWQvDpDrBqwBsUB:ec80667c....`) in your clipboard and save the CSV this value would not be provided afterward.

 **👁️ Expected output**

 ![image](pics/astra-token.png?raw=true)

 Now launch the swagger UI

 ![image](pics/launch-swagger.png?raw=true)

 This walkthrough has been realized using the [REST API Quick Start](https://stargate.io/docs/stargate/0.1/quickstart/quick_start-rest.html).
 Here we will the the [DATA](http://localhost:8082/swagger-ui/#/data) or SwaggerUI